zhxie/ikago/README.md

 ## Troubleshoot

 1. Because IkaGo use pcap to handle packets, it will not notify the OS if IkaGo is listening to any ports, all the connections are built manually.
-Some OS may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet.
-You may configure `iptables` in Linux, `pfctl` in macOS and BSD, or `netsh` in Windows with the following rules to solve the problem:
+Some OS may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet or even drop the packet.
+You may configure `iptables` in Linux, `pfctl` in macOS and FreeBSD, or `netsh` in Windows with the following rules to solve the problem:
    ```
    // Linux
+   // IkaGo-server
    iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP
-   // You can specify source and destination address to maintain a stable network environment if you are using
-   // IkaGo-client with proxy ARP.
+   // IkaGo-client with proxy ARP
-   iptables -A OUTPUT -s server_ip/32 -p tcp --tcp-flags RST RST --dport server_port -j DROP
+   iptables -A OUTPUT -s server_ip/32 -p tcp --dport server_port -j DROP

-   // macOS, BSD
+   // macOS, FreeBSD
+   // IkaGo-client with proxy ARP
-   echo "block drop proto tcp from any to any flags R/R" >> /etc/pf.conf
+   echo "block drop proto tcp from any to server_ip port server_port" >> ./pf.conf
-   pfctl -f /etc/pf.conf
+   pfctl -f ./pf.conf
    pfctl -e
-   // You can specify source and destination addresses instead of "any" to maintain a stable network environment
-   // if you are using IkaGo-client with proxy ARP.
-   echo "block drop proto tcp from any to server_ip flags R/R port server_port" >> /etc/pf.conf
-   pfctl -f /etc/pf.conf
-   pfctl -e

    // Windows (You may not have to)
-   // If you are using IkaGo-client with proxy ARP.
+   // IkaGo-client with proxy ARP
    netsh advfirewall firewall add rule name=IkaGo-client protocol=TCP dir=in remoteip=server_ip/32 remoteport=server_port action=block
    netsh advfirewall firewall add rule name=IkaGo-client protocol=TCP dir=out remoteip=server_ip/32 remoteport=server_port action=block
    ```